shopware/shopware/src/Docs/Resources/platform-updates/_archive.md

 <h3>2019-01-29: Feature flags</h3>

-<p>In the shopware platform you can switch off features via environment variables and also merge &quot;Work in Progress&quot; changes into the master.
+<p>In Shopware 6 you can switch off features via environment variables and also merge &quot;Work in Progress&quot; changes into the master.
 So how does this work?</p>

 <p><strong>Create</strong><br />
 When you start developing a new feature, you should first create a new flag.
 As a convention we use a Jira reference number here.
 Remember, this will be published to GitHub, so just take the issue number.</p>